Inner Peace is elusive. It’s elusive like health.

 The Watcher is impartial.
 The Watcher only sees what is, and sees none of what should be.
 It also doesn’t see wrong… it sees what is, and wrong is an interpretation.

-When you start to identify yourself with the Watcher, life starts to lose its drama, it starts to lose your chains, it starts to give you back your power.
+When you start to identify yourself with the Watcher, life starts to lose its drama, you start to lose your chains, you start to get your power back.

 Heaven is a life lived from the Watcher’s perspective.

-From that perspective you can experience love, pleasure, success, fulfillment, intimacy, all of which elude you when you are the puppet on a string pulled by ego, emotions, thoughts.
+From that perspective you can experience love, pleasure, success, fulfillment, intimacy, all of which elude you when you are the puppet on a string.
+When you are pulled by ego, emotions, thoughts, words.

 Is it easy?
 Once you get the hang of it, it is actually easy.

-When you accidentally tripped, pulled back, the moment you notice, you can back out of the chaos, and return to your Watcher's position.
+When you accidentally trip, when you are pulled back, the moment you notice, you can back out of the chaos, and return to your Watcher’s position.

 PS: My energy remedies, of course, make it easier to learn and maintain this position, living from your Watcher.